 Other incomprehensible choices by Le Corbusier that would make any student fail remain a mystery, as we said at the beginning:

-• The excessive glazed surface and the used materials gave the building a non-existent thermal inertia, transforming it alternatively into a greenhouse or a cold room.
+- The excessive glazed surface and the used materials gave the building a non-existent thermal inertia, transforming it alternatively into a greenhouse or a refrigerator.

 Anyone who knows me well knows that I'm a bit of a metalhead, but I don't disdain Rap either, see?